Please note that all applicants are required to sit the UK Clinical Aptitude Test (UKCAT) in the year of application.

 I do not have the GCSEs or A levels listed on the website will I still be considered for undergraduate study?

 No, applications are only considered if all academic criteria is met.

 Do you have a UKCAT cut off score?

-No we do not have a set UKCAT score cut off point at Liverpool dental School.
+No we do not have a set UKCAT score cut off point at Liverpool School of Dentistry.
 The UKCAT scores will be considered along with the personal statement and academic attainments.